Marketers have to write so many different documents. You will write campaign content in landing pages, emails, social posts, product descriptions.

 For our brand new AC product, it will be “Reduce your power bill by up to 40%” or simply “Pay 40% less on your power bill”.

 The best way to persuade your customer is to know them.
-Once you know them well enough, finding persuasive techniques that work for them becomes easier.
+Once you know them well enough, finding persuasion marketing techniques that work for them becomes easier.

 How can small businesses (or early-stage brands) with limited customer data build solid, fact-backed customer profile without investing in research reports?